 Ivana Veruzabova was born in the Czech Republic and moved to the UK with her family at the age of 11.
 Her father, Dusan Veruzab, and her mother, also Ivana Veruzabova, run a Czech Slovak restaurant in West Hampstead, north-west London which has been a popular haunt over the past 15 years for the Czech and Slovak community, as well as locals and visitors wanting to experience the cuisines.
 Ivana recently completed a law degree and has worked in the restaurant for over five years.

-Czech Cooking is a collection of recipes collected, preserved and authored by Jana Mladek, a USDA employee in food safety and vaccine development for more than decade.
-The recipe collection ranges from the traditional Czech recipes passed down through Bohemian ancestry or translated from antique 1800’s cookbooks and adapted for American kitchens to our own original recipes with more diversity reflecting our lifestyle and new trends in Czech Cooking.
+Czech Cooking is a collection of recipes collected, preserved and authored by Jana Mladek, a USDA employee in food safety and vaccine development for more than a decade.
+The recipe collection ranges from the traditional Czech recipes passed down through Bohemian ancestry or translated from antique 1800s cookbooks and adapted for American kitchens to our own original recipes with more diversity reflecting our lifestyle and new trends in Czech Cooking.
 This is the first Volume of recipes in this series.
 Czech Cooking Volume I contains 40 Czech Dumpling (KnedlÌky) recipes including bread (plain, yeast, or baking soda), potato and dessert dumplings.
-Dumplings (KnedlÌky) are one of the mainstays of Czech cuisine and are quite often served with Czech meals.
+Dumplings (KnedlÌky) are one mainstay of Czech cuisine and are often served with Czech meals.

 This book has a nice family feel to it.
 The recipes are solid – but what we really like the most are the family stories especially since we have relatives in that section of the country the lineage becomes even more interesting.
 There are some stories, asides, and snippets throughout the book which make it feel like you are having a conversation with the author.
 The recipes read like you asked a friend for a recipe and they jotted down the ingredients and some quick instructions.